-A foundational approach to therapeutic rehabilitation, program design and implementation for conditions in the active population.
+Provide the athletic training student with the foundational knowledge of the Athletic Training profession.
+Introduce medical terminology, documentation/administration, the evaluation process, and concepts of therapeutic interventions.
 Prerequisite(s): Admission to the MSAT Program.
 Corequisite(s): AT 5620 and AT 5630.
 An additional fee is associated with this course.